 Reduce company fleet costs including fuel

 Running a fleet of company vehicles is expensive.
 Aside from the invested capital there are the ongoing costs of insurance, maintenance, repairs and fuel (including idling).
-GPS vehicle tracking software can help you save up to 15% on fuel and maintenance costs and improve operational efficiency by up to 30%.
+GPS vehicle tracking software can help you to monitor and manage fuel usage and costs, potentially reducing them by 33%.
 Using vehicle tracking to actively manage driver behaviour can also reduce wear and tear on vehicles, reduce insurance premiums and excesses and lower maintenance costs by only servicing vehicles when actually needed, instead of at arbitrary intervals.

 Increase the productivity of your vehicle fleet

-Using GPS fleet management software to live track vehicle movements allows supervisors to review how and where company vehicles are being used, and if they could be allocated or utilised more effectively.
-Daily routes can also be checked for efficiency to see if jobs should be reassigned or drivers trained on how to use their time more effectively.
+GPS tracking your company fleet vehicles allows supervisors to review how and where vehicles are being used, and if they could be allocated more effectively (potentially allowing some vehicles to be sold off).
+Daily routes can also be checked for efficiency to see if jobs should be reassigned or drivers coached on how to use their time more effectively.
 Features such as route optimisation and geofences can help organise teams of drivers in a more productive way.

 Improve your fleet’s CSR (Corporate Social Responsibility)

 Company fleet drivers spend a lot of time on the road, increasing the risk they could endanger other road users through poor driving performance, overwork, tiredness behind the wheel or speeding.
 Using a vehicle tracking system to proactively manage and coach employees shows that you care about the public and want to do everything you can to make sure your drivers are as safe as possible at all times.